Mantra Yoga | Divine Sound and Vibrations

 Book - Yoga Reference Guide

-Mantras are sacred sounds, utterances, words or sentences, used in many types of Yoga, being part of Yogic techniques that calm and still the mind in order to come to single-pointed concentration (Dharana) and subsequently deep meditation (Dhyana).
+Mantras are sacred sounds, utterances, words or sentences in the Sanskrit, Pali, or other languages, and used in many types of Yoga, being part of Yogic techniques that calm and still the mind in order to come to single-pointed concentration (Dharana) and subsequently deep meditation (Dhyana).
 They can be spoken aloud or silently in the mind, typically repeated for a certain length or number of times.

 When repeating Mantras is the sole form of spiritual practice, one could say that the practitioner practices Mantra Yoga.